coyo8/coyo8.github.io/_posts/2016-06-06-welcome-note.markdown

 When I told my friends that I bought a domain named *Rudrakos* for blogging and the first question I got was what does the name mean?

-The site name, Rudrakos (pronounced “roo d-ruh kohs”) is a combination of two sanskrit words i.e. Rudra (mightiest of mighty) and Kosa (pocket), meaning container of omnipotent.
+The site name, Rudrakos (pronounced “roo d-ruh kohs”) is a combination of two Sanskrit words i.e. Rudra (mightiest of mighty) and Kosa (pocket), meaning container of omnipotent.

 The name have so heavy meaning... and so I will try with every piece of writing here to be omnipotent.
 I will be writing about softwares, programming and lifelong learning experiences.